 Bakery and grain-based product processing

-Find out the requirements you need to meet if you make bread, cereals, cakes, biscuits, or other baked goods intended for sale.
+Find out the requirements you need to meet if you make bread, cereals, cakes, biscuits, and other baked and grain-based products intended for sale.

 Bakery products – what they are

-- bread or bread-derived products, including bagels, pita bread, or fruit bread
+- bread or bread-derived products, including bagels, pita bread, tortillas, pizza, or fruit bread

-- some desserts, such as fruit pies, crumbles, eclairs, sticky puddings, frozen brownies, and slices
+- desserts, such as cakes, pies, pastry, crumbles, eclairs, sticky puddings, brownies, and slices

 - breakfast cereals, biscuits, or crackers